localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 ### Note

-When setting this up, you might encounter an error message like:
+When setting this up, we might encounter an error message like:
 `SSL validation failed for https://localstack-pod-storage.s3.amazonaws.com/ hostname.`

-To fix this, especially if you need some AWS URLs to point to the actual AWS instead of LocalStack, you can use a list of exceptions by using the following configuration flag in your docker-compose file:
+To fix this, we can have a list of exceptions that point to AWS instead of LocalStack by using the following configuration flag in the docker-compose file:
 **`DNS_NAME_PATTERNS_TO_RESOLVE_UPSTREAM=.*localstack-pod-storage.s3.amazonaws.com`**

 This setting is generally used for hybrid setups, where certain API calls target AWS, whereas other services will target LocalStack.